kstppd/hashinator/README.md

 ## Credits for people who contributed but do not appear in the contribution list.
 + Special thanks to [Urs Ganse](https://github.com/ursg) for the initial CPU version of Hashinator.
 + Thanks to [Jaro Hokkanen](https://github.com/hokkanen).
-Hashinator's arch agnostic feauture was inspired by his work.
+Hashinator's arch agnostic feature was inspired by his work.